stevebeer/openvpn-server/README.md

 I am interested in making this script work for as many people as possible, so I welcome any feedback on your experience.
 If you have problems using it, feel free to send me an email and I'll get back to you as soon as I can.
-My expertise is limited, but I will try to help, and if I can't, I'll find some more resources to point you to.

 Contributions
 -------------